NREL/ResStock/docs/technical_development_guide/source/advanced_tutorial/repository_development.rst

 Repository Development
 ======================

-At this point in the tutorial, it is assumed that you have checked out a new branch that is up-to-date with the either the ``develop`` or ``latest-os-hpxml`` branch of the `ResStock <https://github.com/NREL/resstock>`_ repository.
+At this point in the tutorial, it is assumed that you have checked out a new branch that is up-to-date with either the ``develop`` or ``latest-os-hpxml`` branch of the `ResStock <https://github.com/NREL/resstock>`_ repository.
-Note that if your changes are intended to be merged into the ``develop`` branch of the `ResStock <https://github.com/NREL/resstock>`_ repository, a pull request review is required.
+Note that a pull request review is required if your changes are intended to be merged into the ``develop`` branch of the `ResStock <https://github.com/NREL/resstock>`_ repository.

 ResStock's ``develop`` branch generally points to the latest ``master`` branch of OpenStudio-HPXML.
 A standing ``latest-os-hpxml`` branch in ResStock helps to ensure that ResStock stays up-to-date with OpenStudio-HPXML's development.